 In the summer of 2008, François was hired as the protagonist of the film adaptation of SUMMERTIME BLUES; the English young adult novel by Julian Clarke of the same name.

 In the fall of 2008, François earned his third nomination for the International Undine Award, this time for his performance in TREASURE ISLAND.

 In 2010, François played alongside Liv Lisa Fries in the youth drama SHE DESERVED IT by author and director Thomas Stiller.
 For his depiction he was awarded the 'Wild and Young Award' as best actor in 2012.

-In 2011 he took the leading part in LOST PLACE, a 3-D mystery thriller directed by Thorsten Klein, which will hit German theaters on Sept.
-19, 2013.
-Also in post-production is the film version of the novel BETTER THAN NOTHING (directed by Ute Wieland; written by Nina Pourlak), in which he also can be seen as the protagonist.
-The German theatrical release is planned for 2014.
+In the film version of the novel BBESSER ALS NIX (directed by Ute Wieland; written by Nina Pourlak) he also can be seen as the protagonist.
+The German theatrical release was in 2014.